 The overhauls are planned to ensure that downtime is kept to a minimum, and the unit is quickly returned to its full generating capacity.

 Overhauls are often planned to take place during ‘shoulder’ periods of the year, between times of peak demand for energy in summer and winter, to ensure that as many units as possible are operational during these peak times.
-It’s common for a large number of units to undergo planned maintenance in the middle of the year, which is why the fierce June cold snap and early onset of winter was problematic this year.
+For this reason, it’s common for a large number of units to undergo planned maintenance in the middle of the year.

-Outside of overhauls, an ongoing regime of maintenance is required to keep each power station running optimally throughout the year, ensuring that the energy grid can continue to operate securely and reliably – and ensure households and business can keep the lights on.
+Outside of overhauls, an ongoing regime of maintenance is required to keep each power station running optimally throughout the year, ensuring that the energy grid can continue to operate securely and reliably – and households and businesses can keep the lights on.